 The Chrysler Horizon development story tells a difficult tale.
-It was Chrysler Europe’s first world car, and an effective Anglo-French interpretation of the Volkswagen Golf, and it should have gone on to rule the world…
+It was Chrysler Europe’s first world car, and an effective Anglo-French interpretation of the Volkswagen Golf, which should have gone on to rule the world…

 So, what went wrong?
 Keith Adams tells the story of the 1979 European Car of The Year and its rapid descent from superstardom to also-ran.